-If you use G Suite, here are the 10 most important considerations while choosing a help desk solution:
+If you use Google Workspace (previously known as G Suite), here are the 10 most important considerations while choosing a helpdesk solution:

-Many help desks that work with G Suite (also known as Google Workspace) introduce a brand-new way of managing emails, and a whole bunch of new terminologies — simple tasks like responding to emails often become a multiple-step process.
+Many helpdesks that work with Google Workspace introduce a brand-new way of managing emails, and a whole bunch of new terminologies — simple tasks like responding to emails often become a multiple-step process.
 Complicated systems also add to the cognitive load of your agents, and they slow down.

 The ground rule is: a tool must not force users to change their behavior or form new habits altogether.

 The best way to go about it is to try out the helpdesk software — and then ask yourself the following questions:

 - Did you have to learn how to use the software?